bdewhirst/power_bi_integration/README.md

 10. build a visual (may need to aggregate values with max or min to disagregate)
 11. save, publish, or whatever

-12. ran into issues installing scikit-learn (tried to cancel installing wrong version, messed up poetry) (resolved by creating alternate conda environment)
+12. (in PyCharm) ran into issues installing scikit-learn (tried to cancel installing wrong version, messed up poetry) (resolved by creating alternate conda environment)

 ref: https://www.datacamp.com/tutorial/running-python-scripts-in-power-bi-tutorial

+(note that the reference goes into how you coerce PBI into showing each row as intended...
+PBI workflows kind of aren't great)

 from ref:
 PowerBI supports: